-Although funds from the Morrell Act could not be used for badly needed buildings, funds from the Hatch Act could be used for buildings.
+Although funds from the Morrell Act (which created the Land Grant University system) could not be used for badly needed buildings, funds from the Hatch Act (which created the Agriculture Experiment Station system) could be used for buildings.
 Buildings were supposed to be used for Experiment Station purposes but were, for several years, also used as classrooms.
 Campus in 1894 was composed exclusively of Experiment Station buildings that included a poultry house, a granary and a barn.
 The most noteworthy building was a \$3,516 brick Experiment Station building which is today known as Taylor Hall and located just south of today's Linfield Hall.
 (1)(3)